• Skip to primary navigation

 • Sausage and Apple Stuffed Butternut Squash

-Did you make this mashed butternut squash recipe?
-If you did, then please leave a rating and comment below.
+Did you make this recipe?
+If you did, then please leave a star rating and comment below.
 You can also tag me on Instagram @pinchmegoodfood so I can see your creation.

 This recipe and post have been updated with improved recipe steps, better step-by-step photos, and an updated recipe card.